paguasmar/epam-task/README.md

 - `log_level`: Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 - `log_file_path`: Path to the log file.

+## Running the Tests
+The Pytests in this project are automatically executed using GitHub Actions.
+Whenever code changes are pushed or pull requests are submitted, GitHub Actions runs the Pytests to validate the functionality of our code.
+You can view the test results directly in the GitHub Actions tab of this repository.

+To run the Pytests locally, follow these steps:

+- Run Pytest by executing the command pytest.

 ## Authors

 - [Pedro Águas Marques](https://github.com/paguasmar)